udesly-nexus/university/src/content/docs/shopify/06 - General/04 - sections.md

 The Option name can be everything you want, but be sure to give it a significant name to help your customers.
 (It will be showed in Shopify Customize Area).

 > ⚠️⚠️⚠️: don't mix Color, Background and Border Color on the same element!
 Only one will be converted!

+## Menu
+This option will create a Menu picker, use it to connect a link to a 1 level menu (it will be duplicated once for each link in the menu choosen), adding the attribute:

+<custom-attribute dynamic name="option:menu" value="option name"></custom-attribute>

+The Option name can be everything you want, but be sure to give it a significant name to help your customers.
+(It will be showed in Shopify Customize Area).

 ## Blocks
 Blocks are a dynamic way to add multiple times a single element, and they can contain every option already listed before.
 So think about it as a way to add real dynamic features to some of your elements.
 For example, with blocks you can create a dynamic slider adding the block to 1 slide of the slider, in this way for each block that your customer create, a new slide will be generated.
 Note that like for sections, options can be added only inside blocks and not on the block itself.
 To create a block just add the attribute: